 - The office has a regular call with HS2 Ltd once a month to discuss outstanding concerns and get information for constituents.

-- Rob has raised HS2 11 times in the Chamber and has asked the Prime Minister two question on the floor of the House
+- Rob has raised HS2 11 times in the Chamber and has asked the Prime Minister two questions on the floor of the House.

 Actions taken by Rob and his team: